quality-liquid/cupid_code/Documentation/Manual/manager_manual.md

 The only way to return to the Home Page is through the navigation drawer.
 Refer to the section above to see how.

 ## Common Issues
-Converting to PDF shows up blank or small
+**Converting to PDF shows up blank or small**
 - The sizing for the page is wrong.
 Press ctrl + 0 to reset the website size and try again
 - If it continues send an email to `support@cupidcode.com`

+**Suspending or Unsuspending doesn't go through**
+- The server might be having trouble recognizing the demand.
+Refreshing the page usually solves this and updates it.
+- If refreshing doesn't work change to the Homepage clear your cache, and then return to the page.
+- If you cannot suspend or unsuspend at all after trying these please file a bug report with `support@cupidcode.com`.
+    - Please include the word "bug" in the header.

+**The graph isn't updating correctly**
+- Wait for an extra day or two for the graph to properly update.
+The data sometimes doesn't get processed immediately
+    - If you're still having problems and need the data soon, ask your system admin to get the necessary data you need and they should be able to provide it.

+**The Widgets won't take me to the page!!**
+- This is likely a bug caused by an update or fix from the developers.
+Use the navigation drawer until it's been fixed.
+    - Let us know about it at `support@cupidcode.com`.
+Don't forget to add "bug" in the header!

 ## FAQ
-Can System Admins change the level of permissions for Managers?
+**Can System Admins change the level of permissions for Managers?**
 - Not in Version 1.0.
 All managers get the same permissions for Cupids, Daters, and Data.

+**Will managers see all data for the entire system?**
+- Yes, as of right now the managers can see all of the system data.

+**If I find a bug or have a complaint who can I tell?**
+- Email us at `support@cupidcode.com`.
+    - If it's a bug please include that word in your header so we can fix it in a timely manner!

+**Will managers ever be able to sign up?**
+- No. Due to the nature of the account type Manager accounts can only be created and distributed by System Admins.
+    - If you have an account, you can work with your System Admin to see if it can get changed to a manager account.
+However, any of your cupid or dater information may be lost in the transition.

+**Can you customize the information for a Manager account?**
+- In version 1.0 you cannot.
+However, there are plans to add the option to change the email linked and update the password for security purposes.
+- Managers will not have the level of profile customization that is offered to Daters and Cupids.